itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 ### Why was the ref omitted from the dependency array?
 This is because the ref object has a stable identity: React guarantees you’ll always get the same object from the same useRef call on every render.
 It never changes, so it will never by itself cause the Effect to re-run.
 Therefore, it does not matter whether you include it or not.

+### Omitting always-stable dependencies only works when the linter can “see” that the object is stable
+For example, if ref was passed from a parent component, you would have to specify it in the dependency array.
+However, this is good because you can’t know whether the parent component always passes the same ref, or passes one of several refs conditionally.
+So your Effect would depend on which ref is passed.

 ### What does “mount” mean?
 when the component “mounts”, i.e. appears on the screen for the first time.